matthewfritz/laravel-cms-scaffolding/README.md

 This scaffolding project is written in Laravel 5.4.

+## Installation

+This project can be installed from Composer.

+`composer create-project matthewfritz/laravel-cms-scaffolding --prefer-dist`

 ## Features

 Out of the box, you get a bunch of features.
 This `laravel-cms-scaffolding` project can actually be used as a basic lightweight CMS on its own.
 However, you will probably want to use it as a jumping-off point for larger projects since it takes care of the CMS boilerplate for you.